France, Guides

 Closes one hour earlier during low season (November 1st through March 31st)

-Main Palace only $19.54
+Main Palace only €21 regardless of season

-HighlightsHall of Mirrors, the gardens, estate of Trianon
+Highlights:Hall of Mirrors, the gardens, Estate of Trianon

-Versailles Château is a massive estate.
+Versailles Château, more commonly known as the Palace of Versailles, is a massive estate.
 The entire estate takes up an area of 3 square miles.
-That is a whole lot of château to visit.
-Gardens and the park take up a lot of that space, so unless you want to see every inch of these two spaces, you can still see the highlights in a single day trip.
+That’s a whole lot of château to visit.
+Immaculate French gardens and a park take up a lot of that space, so unless you want to see every inch of these two spaces, you can still see the highlights in a single day trip to Versailles Château.

-Fortunately, because the estate is so big, it’s possible to get away from those people.
+Fortunately, because the estate is so big, it is possible to get away from those people.
 Most people will – rightfully so – be in the palace.
 The farther you get away from the palace, the less dense the estate becomes with people.
 In fact, we were almost alone when visiting the estate of Trianon.

 The main areas are the palace, gardens and estate of Trianon, so I’m going to focus this article on these three sections.
 However, if you have extra time, here are a few other sections you can visit: